 - They comply with their duties under legislation.
-They will have regard to Keeping Children Safe in Education 2022 to ensure that the policies, procedures and training in our school are effective and comply with the law at all times. - Ensure they facilitate a whole school approach to safeguarding, this means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - The school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
-This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - The school provides an appropriate safeguarding response in accordance with the Luton LSCB Effective Support Document in order to safeguard children. - The school provides a Child on Child abuse policy if they do not choose to adopt the local authority model policy. - Procedures are in place within the safeguarding and child protection policy to minimise Child on Child abuse and these are well understood across all staff. - The school will complete regular updated safeguarding training, including online safety training and ensure that children are taught about safeguarding and online safety. - Safeguarding training for staff, including online safety training, is considered as a whole school approach to safeguarding and curriculum planning. - Online safety is considered with increasing work online, which poses concerns around potentially harmful and inappropriate online material.
-Governing Bodies will ensure that appropriate filters and monitoring systems are in place.
+They will have regard to Keeping Children Safe in Education 2023 to ensure that the policies, procedures and training in our school are effective and comply with the law at all times. - Ensure they facilitate a whole school approach to safeguarding, this means ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development. - The school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+This includes providing a co-ordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans. - The school provides an appropriate safeguarding response in accordance with the Luton LSCB Effective Support Document in order to safeguard children. - The school provides a Child on Child abuse policy. - Procedures are in place within the safeguarding and child protection policy to minimise Child on Child abuse and these are well understood across all staff. - The school will complete regular updated safeguarding training, including online safety training and ensure that children are taught about safeguarding and online safety. - Safeguarding training for staff, including online safety training, is considered as a whole school approach to safeguarding and curriculum planning. - Online safety is a running and integrated theme whilst devising and implementing the whole school approach to safeguarding and related policies and procedures.
+This will include considering how online safety is reflected as required in all relevant policies and considering online safety, filtering and monitoring whilst planning the curriculum, any teacher training, the role and responsibilities of the DSL and Deputies and any parental engagement.